 Connected V2V safety applications are built around the capability to transmit BSMs, following the SAE J2735 standard.
 The BSM is transmitted over DSRC over a range of approximately 300 meters.
 BSMs are tailored for low latency, localized broadcasts required by V2V safety applications.
+Phase 4 will drop support for DSRC and add support for C-V2X.
 This same information may be captured by nearby RSUs and used by the WYDOT CV Pilot System for Situational Awareness and other I2V applications described later.